Inclusion and Belonging

 BWIC is a student organization that works to support women’s issues in the construction industry, particularly as they relate to the experiences of current students.
 BWIC encourages membership by all genders and gender identities.

-The MLSoC DEI Committee is responsible for planning and execution of work that supports inclusion and belonging in the MLSoC.
+The MLSoC Inclusive Excellence Committee is responsible for planning and execution of work that supports inclusion and belonging in the MLSoC.
 The committee partners regularly with industry to ensure that our work is impactful today and relevant in the future.
 The committee is composed of faculty, staff, undergraduate, and graduate students.
-The committee is advised by a roundtable of experienced industry executives who hold responsibilities related to DEI in construction.
+The committee is advised by a roundtable of experienced industry executives who hold responsibilities related to diversity and inclusion in construction.
 A call for participation is sent to all at the beginning of each semester.

 Mentorship Programs